The size-Ramsey number of cubic graphs: Overview of the proof

 Suppose, therefore, that we have a collection of large sets of vertices such that the distribution of red edges between any two of them is fairly uniform.
 We wish to use this structure to show that $R$, the subgraph of $\Gamma$ consisting of all the red edges, contains any particular cubic graph $H$ on at most $cn$ vertices.
 The strategy used in \cite{kohayakawa2011sparse} at this point follows an idea of Alon and F\"{u}redi~\cite{alon1992spanning}: split the vertex set of $H$ into, say, 20 independent sets and then embed these sets one at a time using Hall's matching criteria, with the $i$-th set being embedded into $V_i$.
 When we come to embed the last such set, every remaining vertex of degree three has to be mapped into the common neighbourhood of three previously embedded vertices.
 However, if $p = o(n^{-1/3})$, three typical vertices in the random graph will have an empty common neighbourhood.
 It is for this reason that the methods of \cite{kohayakawa2011sparse} break down at this point.

-To circumvent this issue, we borrow an idea from \cite{conlon2017almost}.
+To circumvent this issue, we borrow an idea from the work of the first two authors together with Ferber and \v{S}kori\'{c}~\cite{conlon2017almost}.
 Assume that $H$ is connected and remove from it an induced cycle of length at least four.
 This leaves us with a $2$-degenerate graph $H'$.
 That is, we can order the vertices of $H'$ in such a way that every vertex has at most two of its neighbours preceding it.
 One might then hope that $p \gg n^{-1/2}$ is sufficient to embed $H'$.
 Having embedded $H'$, we then need to replace the deleted cycle, which we suppose for illustration is a $C_4$.
 As the graph is cubic, each vertex $v$ of such a $C_4$ already has at most one embedded neighbour, so there will be a \emph{candidate set} of order roughly $np$ in which we can embed $v$.
 If all four candidate sets are disjoint and span four $(\eps, p)$-regular pairs of density $\Theta(p)$ in the correct cyclic order, then a result of Gerke, Kohayakawa, R\"{o}dl, and Steger~\cite{gerke2007small} implies that we can find the desired copy of $C_4$ between these sets, provided $p \gg (np)^{-2/3}$ (see Lemma~\ref{lem:KLR} below).
 Rearranging, this gives $p \gg n^{-2/5}$ --- precisely the bound promised by Theorem~\ref{thm:main_gnp}.
 Note that, crucially, the cycle we embed at the end is of length at least four.
 If it were a triangle instead, we would need $p \gg (np)^{-1/2}$ in the last step, which leads back to the bound $p \gg n^{-1/3}$.